Grant Proposal Guidelines

 - Proposed grant period (one year or two years)

-- Name, address and telephone number of the institution and/or performance sites where research will be conducted
+- Name, address, telephone number, and Employer Identification Number (EIN) of the institution and/or performance sites where research will be conducted

 - Abstract of project: Describe briefly and clearly the nature, objectives, methods of procedure and significance to A-T of the proposed research project.